CycloneDX/guides/ML-BOM/en/0x93_Appendix-C_Complete_Example.md

       "name": "Qwen/Qwen-7B",
       "version": "ef3c5c9c57b252f3149c1408daf4d649ec8b6c85",
-      "description": "Qwen-7B is a Transformer-based large language model, which is pretrained on a large volume of data, including web texts, books, codes, etc.", "releaseNotes": [
+      "description": "Qwen-7B is a Transformer-based large language model, which is pretrained on a large volume of data, including web texts, books, codes, etc.", "licenses": [
+        {
+          "license": {
+            "name": "Tongyi Qianwen LICENSE AGREEMENT",
+            "text": {
+              "content": "By clicking to agree or by using or distributing any portion or element of the Tongyi Qianwen Materials, ..."
+            }
+          }
+        }
+      ]
+      "releaseNotes": [
         {
           "type": "major",